Dadangdut33/Screen-Translate/readme.md

 ```

 This will create a folder called `build` in the source code directory.
 Inside the folder there will be a folder called `exe.<platform>-<version>` which contains the executable file.

+## Packaging

+I use innosetup to package the app.
+You can download it [here](https://jrsoftware.org/isdl.php).
+After installing it, you can setup the path in `ScreenTranslate.iss` file and run the .iss script.

 ## Contributing